 Timing crabgrass pre-emergence applications

-Spring 2016 has been a roller coaster ride of temperature peaks and valleys.
-What started as an early spring with warm temperatures melting snow and some golf courses opening the second week of March has since slowed.
-The weekend forecast is even mentioning that four-letter word for frozen precipitation.
-For those looking to make a pre-emergence herbicide application for crabgrass control, there is still time.
+Spring 2017 has been a roller coaster ride of temperature peaks and valleys.
+What started as an early spring with warm temperatures melting snow and many golf courses locally opening the third weekend of February has since stalled.
+There have been many questions from those tracking growing degree-days (GDD) at GDDTracker this year as to whether or not the models are accurate.

-A good environmental indicator for pre-emergence timing is when forsythia bushes are blooming with their bright yellow flowers.
-Every year I watch a forsythia bush near my office, it happens to be located on the south side of a building so it’s a warm site and usually blooms a little early.
-This bush just started blooming in the last couple days.
-Remember the practices that encourage a healthy, dense turf stand, such as mowing high, returning clippings and adequate fertilization, are all part of an effective crabgrass prevention strategy.
+In addition to using soil temperatures and GDDTracker, a good environmental indicator for pre-emergence timing is when forsythia bushes are blooming with their bright yellow flowers.
+Every year I watch a forsythia bush near my office—it happens to be located on the south side of a building so it’s a warm site and usually blooms a little early.
+I haven’t seen any color from blooms yet.

 Dr. Frank’s work is funded in part by MSU’s AgBioResearch.